 INSERT INTO A(A_col1, A_col2) SELECT B_col1, B_col2 FROM B WHERE B_id < 500

-- Better read performance.
-You can easily rotate your connection to the database among many database servers, thus distributing the load.
+You can rotate your connection to the database among many database servers, thus distributing the load in a Round-Robin manner:

 This is specifically for read performance, not read & write.
-If you for example have a website with user interactions you may need to be extra careful (more on this in a short while).
+If, for example, you have a web application which writes data, you may need to be extra careful.

-- A database replica enables you to execute there long running queries for reporting purposes.
-By controlling replication "consistent" database snapshots can be obtained, thus enabling you to extract aggregated data without interfering with the "live" database.
-This takes load off your actual server and does not create unpleasant locks on tables which will be surely noticed by and finally annoy users.
+A database replica allows you to execute long running queries for reporting purposes.
+By controlling replication, “consistent” database snapshots can be obtained, thus enabling you to extract aggregated data without worrying that they will interfere with actual traffic.
+This reduces the load off your primary server, avoiding possible performance degradation which might be perceivable by users.

-- Backup against a server crash, hard disk failure etc .
-Replication is not backup but it is a well established method of having a live copy of your databases ready to use in case something goes terribly wrong on the master hardware.
-If this happens you just reverse the configuration – the slave becomes master.
+Backup against a server crash, hard disk failure etc .
+Replication is not backup but it is a well established method of having a live copy of your databases ready to use in case something goes terribly wrong on the Primary server hardware.
+If this happens you just reverse the configuration, in order to perform a failover – the Replica becomes Primary.

-You can use this great tool from Percona Toolkit to hold back your slave server in order to help you prevent damage to your data as well:
+You can use pt-slave-delay from Percona Toolkit to hold back your Replica server in order to help you prevent damage to your data as well.